-Toledo is an historic city in central Spain, located about 70km south of Madrid.
+Toledo is an historic city in central Spain, located about 70km south of Madrid (map).
 Its impressive history goes all the way back to Roman times and through the centuries, Toledo became a centre of commerce, law and literature for the Visigoths, and later under the rule of Arabs and Castilians.
 In 1986, the city was declared a UNESCO World Heritage site for its extensive cultural and monumental heritage and historical co-existence of Christian, Muslim and Jewish cultures.
 The legacy of these religions are very visible till this day, making Toledo a fascinating city to explore.
-The Toledo Cathedral takes centre-stage and is a must-see for any visitor, but a stroll around Toledo to discover the city’s other historic gems is absolutely rewarding!
-I highly recommend spending a night or more; there are so many things to do in Toledo, and wandering its cobblestone streets and lanes in the evenings, when all the day-trippers have gone, is a magical experience.
+The Cathedral takes centre-stage and is a must-see for any visitor, but a stroll to discover the city’s other historic gems is absolutely rewarding!
+I highly recommend spending a night or more; there are so many things to do in Toledo.
+Furthermore, wandering its cobblestone streets and lanes in the evenings, when all the day-trippers have gone, is a magical experience.

 I stayed at the stunning Eugenia de Montijo Hotel in the city centre.
 Just minutes from all the main attractions, this hotel is a luxurious treat!

 1. Visit the Toledo Cathedral

 It’s the biggest attraction in Toledo and justifiably so!
 The 13th century Toledo Cathedral is one of the most important Gothic structures in Europe and houses a spectacular baroque high altar, the famous El Transparante altar and paintings by El Greco.